Painting a graph with competing random walks: The Radon--Nikodym derivative

-We will now work towards simplifying the event, at the cost of some error.
-We begin by eliminating the ``minimum'' operation using the observation that it is unlikely that both $X_1, X_2$ hit quickly.
+We will now work toward approximating this event with a simpler event.
+We begin by eliminating the ``minimum'' operation using the observation that it is unlikely for both $X_1, X_2$ to hit $\{x,y\}$ quickly.
 Indeed, as

-we see by setting $\wt{B}(x,y) = B(x,y) \cap \{\tau_1(x,y) > \Gamma_n\}$ that \eqref{eqn::reverse_bound} is equal to
+we see by setting $\wt{B}(x,y) = B(x,y) \cap\{\tau_1(x,y) > \Gamma _n\} $ that (\ref{eqnreversebound}) is equal to

 We would now like to eliminate the dependence of the probability on $z$, the starting point of $X_2$.
 We accomplish this by considering two possible cases.
-Either $X_2$ hits $x$ or $y$ within some multiple of the mixing time or it does not and, conditional on the latter, the walk will have mixed, so the relevant probability does not depend on $z$.
+Either $X_2$ hits $x$ or $y$ within some multiple of the mixing time or it does not.
+Conditional on the latter, the walk will have mixed, so the relevant probability does not depend on $z$.
 We implement this strategy as follows: